Mark Simpson pays tribute to Lewis & Martin, ‘the hottest male comedy double-act of all time’

 (Originally appeared in Out, May 2009)

 Forget hair whorls, genomes, amniotic fluid, older brothers, domineering mothers or disco.
 I can reveal with absolute, religio-scientific certainty that the cause of my homosexuality was just two words: Jerry.
 Lewis.

-As a kid in the 1970s I watched reruns of his movies, especially the ones from the early fifties with his on-screen boyfriend Dean Martin, with a level of breathless excitement that nothing came close to – until I discovered actual buggery in the 1980s.
+As a kid in the 1970s I watched TV reruns of his movies, especially the ones from the early fifties with his on-screen boyfriend Dean Martin, with a level of breathless excitement that nothing came close to – until I discovered actual buggery in the 1980s.

 Films like Money From Home where he pins Martin to the bed wearing a pair of polka dot shorts camper than Christmas in West Hollywood (1953), and Sailor Beware (1951), where he is pricked by several burly USN medics wielding ever-bigger needles until he squirts liquid in all directions and faints made me the man I am today.

 Earlier this year, after a lifetime of being ignored by a cross-armed Academy Awards that never gave him so much as a nomination when he was making movies, Lewis is finally getting an Oscar.

 But not for his hilariously cute films with Dean Martin or his solo classics such as The Bellboy, The Errand Boy, The Nutty Professor, and The Disorderly Orderly – in which, memorably, he happily hoovers with the appliance plugged in up his own arse – but for his fundraising for Muscular Dystrophy.

 It’s a charity Oscar – in every sense.
 Lewis is 82 and has had serious health problems for some time.

-The Hollywood gays though were reportedly Not Happy.
+The Hollywood gays though were Not Happy.
 They had a hoover up their ass about Lewis.
-Apparently some tried to block his Oscar because this ill, old man born in 1926 almost used the word ‘faggot’ last year after hosting a twelve hour telethon.
+Some tried to block his Oscar because this ill, old man born in 1926 almost used the word ‘faggot’ last year after hosting a twelve-hour telethon.